srohde/Verve/README.md

 ### JSON Configuration

 The project configuration is defined in `ios.json`.
-You can change the the source and destination directories for CoffeeScript, Stylus, Hogan.js and HTML page.
+You can change the source and destination directories for CoffeeScript, Stylus, Hogan.js and HTML page.
 For now you will need one configuration for each platform (iOS, Android, ...) since the cordova.js is platform specific.
-This will change in a future release to avoid duplication.
+This will change in a future release of Verve to avoid duplication.

 ### CoffeeScript for JavaScript

-Use [CoffeeScript](http://coffeescript.org) on top of JavaScript for client side scripting.
+[CoffeeScript](http://coffeescript.org) is used instead of JavaScript.
-Starting point: `src/coffeescript/Main.coffee`
+Starting point: `src/coffeescripts/Main.coffee`

 ### Stylus for CSS

-[Stylus](http://learnboost.github.com/stylus/) is an expressive CSS language with lots of great features to take the pain out of writing plain CSS.
-It is very similar to LESS or SASS but is even more minimalistic dropping brackets, colons and semicolons.
+[Stylus](http://learnboost.github.com/stylus/) is a great minimalistic CSS language with lots of great features to take the pain out of writing plain CSS.

 Verve comes with some default styles and mixins: `src/stylesheets/main.styl`

 ### Localization

-Localization is done with using [L](https://github.com/srohde/L).
+Localization is done using [L](https://github.com/srohde/L).
 Declare your locales in `src/locales.json`:

     L.initFile "locales.json", =>
       console.log L.get("greeting", "Verve")

 ### JQuery

-[JQuery](http://jquery.com/) is included in from `libs/client/jquery.1.7.1.min.js`.
+[JQuery](http://jquery.com/) is included from `libs/client/jquery.1.7.1.min.js`.

 ### Hogan.js Templates

 [Hogan.js](http://twitter.github.com/hogan.js/) is a compact JS templating engine.
-It is a JavaScript implementation of the popular [Mustache](http://mustache.github.com/) template engine:
+It is a JavaScript implementation of the popular [Mustache](http://mustache.github.com/) template engine.
+Verve automatically compiles all templates into the `T` namespace.

     template = new Hogan.Template T.main
     $someDiv.append template.render(partial)